Automating Marketing with AI – From Campaigns to Conversion

 • Reinforcement Learning: Use bandits to adapt bids in real time.

-4.2 Emerging Technologies & Automation Loop
+4.2 Emerging Technologies and Automation Loop

 1. BID Decision → 1 second algorithmic delay.